 Five medicinal plants and scientific evidence

 Chamomile is a flowering plant and herbal remedy.
 It is a popular alternative medicine.
-The flowers are a well known relaxing remedy that can also help with stomach problems such as a lack of appetite, IBS and morning sickness.
+The flowers are a well-known relaxing remedy that can also help with stomach problems such as a lack of appetite, IBS and morning sickness.
 Chamomile flowers can also be helpful in wound healing for relieving headaches and skin diseases such as eczema.

 The sulphurous compounds are the source of garlic's antibacterial properties.
 And these compounds are the origin of the notorious garlic breath.
 Though you can find odourless garlic as a herbal supplement, these products would not be as effective as raw garlic.
 There is also evidence that a garlic dietary supplement can lower high blood pressure and cholesterol levels.
 So garlic can be helpful for people with cardiovascular disease.

 Liquorice is another famous medicinal plant.
 An extract of the root of this perennial herb is made into liquorice sweets.
-But maybe you didn’t know that liquorice has medicinal properties—healers from Western and traditional Chinese medicine use this plant.
-In China, liquorice is revered as an “essential herbal medicine”.
+But maybe you didn't know that liquorice has therapeutic properties—healers from Western and traditional Chinese medicine use this plant.
+In China, liquorice is revered as an "essential herbal medicine".

 Liquorice has what herbalists call a demulcent action.
-This medicinal property means that liquorice has a slimy texture that has soothing and healing action.
+This therapeutic property means that liquorice has a slimy texture that has soothing and healing action.
 This property is beneficial for soothing inflammation and irritation, such as acid reflux or sore throats.
-Researchers even suggest that this medicinal plant may benefit people with symptoms of Covid-19.
+Researchers even suggest that this plant may benefit people with symptoms of Covid-19.

 Fennel is both a medicinal plant and a culinary herb.
 We mainly use fennel seeds as a traditional remedy for digestive upset.
 For instance, fennel and dill are ingredients of gripe water.
 Research shows that fennel seeds have some mild oestrogenic properties and can help to ease menopausal symptoms.
-It is also traditional to chew the seeds of this medicinal plant to freshen your breath after a meal.
+It is also traditional to chew the seeds of this plant to freshen your breath after a meal.

 We can use all of these five well-known herbal medicines for common ailments.
 Of course, if you want to use plants for therapy, it is always a good idea to check with a herbalist first.
 This is especially important if you are taking any prescription medication.
 Many modern drugs have similar properties to medicinal plants, and there can be interactions.
 Your local herbalist can advise you and make sure that your choice of medicinal plant is safe for you.